ATNIO/aimarket_server/README.md

-# AI Market (Web) - First AI Marketplace Powered by Blockchain
+# AI Market (Server) - First AI Marketplace Powered by Blockchain
 The code is in develop branch.
-This code is AI Market web project which displays web pages and front end logics.
-AI Market server project is [here](https://github.com/ATNIO/aimarket_server).
+This code is AI Market server project which provides GraphQL/REST endpoint and WEBSocket endpoint for AI Market web.
+AI Market web project is [here](https://github.com/ATNIO/aimarket_web).

 ## Getting Started
 The following instructions overview the process of getting the code, building it, running in localhost.